badgerloop-software/controls-gcc/README.md

 Without the hand-holding (and bottlenecking!!!) of a licensed IDE or Eclipse port it might be possible that changes to `Makefile` or `makefile.conf` will be necessary as development continues and this project matures.
 It is highly recommended to study these files to understand how the project is being built in the first place, here are some common cases where `Makefile` changes will be necessary:

   * A new source file is added
-  * Support for a new board is being worked on
-  * An additional argument passed to the toolchain is needed
+  * A HAL driver was enabled (essentially the same as the above)
-  * A toolchain argument needs to be omitted
+  * A toolchain argument is changed
-  * An additional target is being created

 [Video tutorials](https://www.youtube.com/playlist?list=PLTPrK33wiSskApHw-Tc647bs5f7fbaD24) describing how this project was set up and demonstrating the workflow also exist.